BILGI-IE-421/ie421-2025-2026-1-termproject-ninjaturtles/README.md

 * `scripts/` : Python scripts used for data cleaning and regression modeling.
 * `css/` : Contains CSS files used for styling the project's website.
 * `index.html` : Main webpage for GitHub Pages hosting.
+* `details.html` : Provides in-depth technical information about the project methodology and dataset.
+* `interactive.html` : Features the interactive tool for dynamic exploration of the data.
+* `visualization.html` : Displays the visual maps generated from the analysis.

 ## Hosting